pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-3/index.md

 ## New version of CLI for Microsoft 365 – v6.3

 Following our monthly release cadence, we've released a new version of the CLI for Microsoft 365 with some new capabilities.
-The month of February was no exception.
-We had a ton of improvements and new commands.
+February was no exception.
+We had a ton of improvements and no fewer than 29 new commands.
 Here are a few of the most noteworthy additions.

 > For the complete list of what's new and changed, see the [release notes](https://pnp.github.io/cli-microsoft365/about/release-notes/#v630).